-- 1) An estimate of the number of AmeriCorps Seniors volunteer assignments projected to be available with or through the volunteer station. - 2) A brief description of the AmeriCorps Seniors volunteer assignment(s). - 3) A listing of geographic locations/sites, other than private homes, where volunteers will serve through the volunteer station and the number of volunteers placed at each site. - 4) An estimate of the number of clients to be assisted by AmeriCorps Seniors volunteers. - 5) The average number of persons the volunteer station serves annually.
+- 1) An estimate of the number of AmeriCorps Senior volunteer assignments projected to be available with or through the volunteer station. - 2) A brief description of the AmeriCorps Seniors volunteer assignment(s). - 3) A listing of geographic locations/sites, other than private homes, where volunteers will serve through the volunteer station and the number of volunteers placed at each site. - 4) An estimate of the number of children to be assisted by AmeriCorps Seniors volunteers. - 5) The average number of persons the volunteer station serves annually.

-6.3.4 MANAGEMENT OF VOLUNTEER STATIONS
+6.3.4 Management of Volunteer Stations

-- 1) AmeriCorps Seniors volunteers may be placed with more than one volunteer station, depending on the need for service and individual AmeriCorps Seniors volunteers ' capabilities. - 2) The sponsor should appraise all volunteer stations regularly to determine continued viability.
-Assessments should include types of clients served, supervision and training provided AmeriCorps Seniors volunteers, compliance with program regulations, data collection requirements, and other support.
+- 1) AmeriCorps Seniors volunteers may be placed with more than one volunteer station, depending on the need for service and individual AmeriCorps Seniors volunteers' capabilities. - 2) The sponsor should appraise all volunteer stations regularly to determine continued viability.
+Assessments should include types of clients served, supervision and training provided AmeriCorps Seniors volunteers, compliance with program regulations, data collection requirements, and other support. - 3) Establish a process to ensure that the volunteer station sites are adhering to the MOU.

-6.4 EFFECTIVE PRACTICES FOR MANAGING VOLUNTEER STATIONS

-I. Effective Practices for Developing Volunteer Stations
+6.4 EFFECTIVE PRACTICES FOR MANAGING VOLUNTEER STATIONS I. Effective Practices for Developing Volunteer Stations